 Living in Heidelberg

-Living and working in Heidelberg as an international doctoral student
+Living and working in Heidelberg as an international doctoral candidate

 Heidelberg University has an excellent academic reputation nationally and internationally and the city of Heidelberg has one of the highest standards of living in Germany.
-Therefore, it is not surprising that Heidelberg attracts doctoral students from all over the world.
-This page provides information about living in Heidelberg and working at the University as well as about services available to international doctoral students.
+Therefore, it is not surprising that Heidelberg attracts doctoral candidates from all over the world.
+This page provides information about living in Heidelberg and working at the University as well as about services available to international doctoral candidates.

 Finding housing in Heidelberg can be difficult as rents are high and there is a chronic shortage of suitable apartments and rooms.
 We hope that the following information is helpful to you in your housing search:

 License Fee for Public Broadcasting Services (formerly known as GEZ)

 Every household in Germany must pay a license fee of 17.50 Euro per month to support public broadcasting services.
 This includes apartments, dormitory rooms, houses etc. The fee is independent of the number of inhabitants and broadcasting devices (radios, televisions, computers, tablets, smartphones etc.) in the household.
 Please make sure to register within one month of moving in to your new room or apartment; failure to register and pay the license fee will result in monetary fines and legal problems.
 Please make sure to respond to any correspondence you receive from the "Beitragsservice von ARD, ZDF und Deutschlandradio".
 If you need assistance with the correspondence, you are welcome to contact the Graduate Academy Service Point.

 You can obtain a multifunctional Student ID by enrolling at the University.